LinuxCNC/wlo/downloads/index.md

 simulator, but it should not be used to control hardware.

-"linuxcnc" (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel )ie the exact kernel version installed must match that which the package was built against.
+"linuxcnc" (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel, which we also supply. (ie the exact kernel version installed must match that which the package was built against.)
 This has been the default mode for linuxcnc for decades, but has become increasingly difficult to maintain.
-This mode is currently less stable than the uspace option but can give much better latency on some machines.
+This mode is currently less stable than the uspace option (but only when unloading, it appears stable once realtime is running) but can give much better latency on some machines.
 Note that it is only parallel-port controlled systems using software-based stepping and/or encoder counting that need particularly good latency performance.